lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-08-14-Integrals_I.md

 As for the formal proof,
 we use a little Isar to introduce the abbreviation `f` for the antiderivative, which is referred to a number of times.
-We proof that `f` is continuous over the closed interval and verify that it has the correct derivative over the open interval, avoiding the discontinuity at zero.
+We prove that `f` is continuous over the closed interval and verify that it has the correct derivative over the open interval, avoiding the discontinuity at zero.